Last updated: March 28, 2022

-In early October, the Canadian government amended travel restrictions for international students.
-The new exemptions, in-effect from October 20, will allow new and returning international students to enter Canada if their Designated Learning Institution (DLI) has an approved COVID-19 readiness plan in place.
+The Canadian government is regularly revising travel restrictions for people entering the country, based on the progression of the COVID-19 pandemic.
+As of October 2022, all COVID-19 related travel restrictions, including vaccination requirements, COVID-19 testing, quarantine requirements, and masking advisories have been removed.
+All new and returning international students can now enter Canada if they are enrolled with a approved Designated Learning Institution (DLI).
 This change to travel restrictions is applicable to all international students, regardless of where they are travelling from or when their study permit was approved.

-In this article, we will provide a general overview of various protocols that students are expected to adhere to while travelling to Canada.
-We will also share information on a few requirements that you should be aware of as you plan your travel and provide tips to help you get set up with the basics upon arrival.
+In this article, we provide a general overview of travelling to Canada as an international student.
+We will also share information you should be aware of as you plan your travel and provide tips to help you get set up with the basics upon arrival.

 Checklist for planning your travel to Canada